OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

          - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
          - Select Add in the pop-up dialog box.
 Your tab is uploaded to Teams.

-## Interacting with the tab in Teams
+## Interacting with the bot in Teams

 You can use this tab by following the below steps:
 - In the navigation bar located at the far left in Teams, select the ellipses ●●● and choose your app from the list.